 There are legal tools in place designed to help individuals and families be prepared in advance for emergency situations.
 You can make use of these legal tools to spare your family difficult choices, protect your autonomy, and ensure that you get to control how decisions are made on quality of life issues.

-Thompson Law, P.C. can help.
+Thompson Law, Prof. L.L.C. can help.
 Our Sioux Falls incapacity planning lawyers will work with you to ensure you address the issues that matter to you and your family’s future in case of incapacity.
 Give us a call to find out about the personalized planning solutions we provide and to get answers to questions you have about incapacity planning including:

 - When should I make an incapacity plan?